msestak/Perlinstall/README.md

 # NAME

 Perlinstall - is installation script (modulino) that installs Perl (or cperl) using plenv.
-If you have sudo permissions it also installs git and "Development tools" for you.
-If you have git and development tools you can skip sudo.
+It also installs cpanm with Perl you are installing.
+If you have sudo permissions it also installs git and your Linux distribution based "Development tools" for you.
+If you have git, gcc and make you can skip sudo.

 # SYNOPSIS